DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 Virtually all residents with desktop computers said that visitors to their community had used their computers at one time or another, often without permission while they were away.
-Often this involved people cutting off the padlocks on the computer covers or prising off the hasp.
+Often this involved people cutting off the padlocks on the computer covers or prizing off the hasp.
-Some found this highly annoying, and took steps to limit access to their computer when they were out of the community, either through passwording, and/or by locking the desk cover, and/or by having an individual room or house where the computer was kept.
-One woman took the computer cords with her when she travelled.
-Mostly houses were not locked, even when people went away.
+Some found this highly annoying, and took steps to limit access to their computer when they were out of the community, through passwording, and/or by locking the desk cover, and/or by having an individual room or house where the computer was kept.
+One woman took the computer cords with her when she traveled.
+Mostly, houses were not locked, even when people went away.

 Once some participants had obtained individual internet accounts and